bengott/meteor-avatar/README.md

   - `defaultType`: What to show when no avatar can be found via linked services: "initials" (default) or "image"
   - `defaultImageUrl`: This will replace the included default avatar image URL ("packages/bengott_avatar/default.png").
 It can be a relative path (e.g. "images/defaultAvatar.png").
   - `gravatarDefault`: Gravatar default option to use (overrides default image URL).
 Options are available at: https://secure.gravatar.com/site/implement/images/#default-image
-  - `serverBaseUrl`: Server base URL.
-By default, the package tries to automatically determine your website's base URL.
-This option effectively overrides that.
-If calling Avatar.getUrl() from the server, this property is REQUIRED (because server can't call window.location to figure it out).

 Example usage:
 ```